Microsoft-Web/HOL-MVC4DependencyInjection/README.md

 ### Introduction ###

-Hands-On Labs are sets of step-by-step guides that are designed to help you learn ASP.NET MVC 4.
-Each Lab provides instructions to guide you through the process of developing a complete application.
+These Hands-On Labs are sets of step-by-step guides that are designed to help you learn Visual Studio 2012, ASP.NET 4.5 WebForms and ASP.NET MVC 4.
+Each Lab provides instructions to guide you through the process of developing a Web application.

-In this Hands-On lab you will learn how to use MVC 4 with Dependency Injection.
-The Dependency injection (DI) design pattern separates the component behavior from the resolution of dependencies without object intervention.
-This pattern is a particular implementation of Inversion of Control, where the consumer object receives the dependencies inside constructor properties or arguments.
+The Dependency Injection design pattern separates the component behavior from the resolution of dependencies without object intervention.
+In this Hands-On lab you will learn ASP.NET MVC 4 Dependency Injection features, Unity integration, and Dependency Injection in Controllers, Views and Action Filters.

 ### Repository Structure ###